Top Ten Music Highlights of the 2000’s

 A smart businessman, but even smarter for knowing how to keep a buzz around his name, 50 stole his way into the industry and now even though his popularity is fading, he continues to find ways to hang on to the last of it.
 Whether or not he remains popular in the new decade makes no difference because he has surely been one of the most dominant forces in the first decade of the new millennium.

 3. A Classic Hip-Hop Battle

 There was a lot of bickering between Hip-Hop artists this decade, but not many true skillful battles on wax.
-When Nas and Jay went toe-to-toe with diss records it sparked something in Hip-Hop that had been unseen for years.
+When Nas and Jay went toe-to-toe with diss records it sparked something in Hip-Hop that had been unseen for years, especially in music from early 2000’s.
 It all started with a little slick talk on records, which most say started originally by Nas.
 Never afraid of competition Jay made it clear that he thought he was the best rapper in NYC at Hot 97’s Summer Jam Concert.
 That really set things off!